pippim/pippim.github.io/index.md

 The above is code from line 9 of the file.

+The same code can be found in `/assets/js/theCookieJar.js`.
+Here a cookie is created to remember the Cookie Machine button's visibility on all pages.

 {% include image.html src="/assets/img/Octocat.png"
    alt="Octocat image by GitHub.com"
    style="float: right; width: 40%; margin: 2em 0px 0px 1em;"